Chronic Disease Management

 These plans also attract much higher Medicare rebates, even when bulk billed, which is why many practices have become increasingly more engaged in performing these services, which help the practice be more financially viable.

-What are GP Management Plans (GPMPs)?
+What are GP Chronic Condition Management Plans (GPCCMPs)?

 Chronic Disease Management in General Practice

-A GPMP should include:
+A GPCCMP should include:

 • A discussion with the patient around their health needs or any current health problems